Riverland Mallee Coorong Local Health Network Aboriginal Health

 To find out more please contact the Tumake Tinyeri Birthing Program at the Murray Bridge Soldiers’ Memorial Hospital on (08) 8535 6777

-Strategic Planning
+Strategic planning

 Aboriginal people experience more life risk factors, poorer health and less acceptable outcomes in a range of life areas when compared to the general population.
-As a result of these challenges, Aboriginal people are among the most disadvantaged population groups in our community.
+As a result of these challenges, Aboriginal people are amongst the most disadvantaged population groups in our community.

 The RMCLHN Strategic Plan 2021-2026 provides direction on how we achieve long term Aboriginal health goals with targeted priorities identified and measures of success including specific Aboriginal health criteria.